 And they serve food too!
 Everyone was getting the egg sandwich.
 And of course, I had to try one as well.
 The Japanese-style sandwich has fluffy white bread and a thick piece of egg in between.
 The sandwich is cut into thirds and placed neatly in a box.
 Simply delicious!

-There are several locations in Hong Kong (which are pinned on the map) and others all over the globe.
+There are several locations in Hong Kong and others all over the globe.

 Address: Shop 8, 11 Davis St | MTR: Kennedy Town exit C

 Winstons Coffee was one of the first coffee shops I found in Hong Kong.
 I like the laidback vibes and genuinely good coffee.
 Their lattés are top-notch!
 Can’t say anything bad about it.